MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/startlayout/Export-StartLayout.md

 ### -UseDesktopApplicationID
 Specifies that the layout file should export the DesktopApplicationID value instead of DesktopApplicationLinkPath which is the default.
 DesktopApplicationID is the application's ID and DesktopApplicationLinkPath is a path to a shortcut link (.lnk file) to a Windows desktop application.
-Available to computers running Windows 10 1809 or later.
+Available on computers running Windows 10 1809 or later.

 ```yaml
 Type: SwitchParameter